U.N.'s Ban, on visit, urges Israelis, Palestinians to avoid 'abyss'

 Early on Tuesday, the Israeli military said its forces had detained Hassan Youssef, a Hamas leader in the West Bank, for "actively instigating and inciting terrorism."

 Youssef has been arrested previously by Israel.
-Hamas, the Islamist group which controls Gaza, said Israel should expect "more revenge operations in defence of al-Aqsa".
+Hamas, the Islamist group which controls Gaza, said Israel should expect "more revenge operations in defense of al-Aqsa".

 (Additional reporting by Ali Sawafta, Nidal al-Mughrabi Maayan Lubell and Dan Williams; Editing by Jeffrey Heller; Editing by Mark Heinrich)